r2c-CSE/semgrep-utilities/README.md

 # Semgrep utilities

-It is a non-official but helpful repository with Semgrep utilities such as API examples, integration, scripts to speed up the onboarding process, and standard configuration.
+This is a non-official but helpful repository with Semgrep utilities, such as API examples, integration, onboarding acceleration, and standard configuration.
 If you have something valuable to share, feel free to collaborate!

 ## CI utilities

-It is the category for ci utilities.
+CI utilities primarily are intended to accelerate onboarding by making it easier to set up Semgrep in your CI pipelines.

 ### Utility to speed up onboarding for Azure classic pipelines